amoe/sinew/README.md

     lein run -m sinew.server/run

+The server starts on port 8000 by default.

-Or the venerable `lein ring server-headless`, if you want to watch for server reloads.
+Or use the venerable `lein ring server-headless`, if you want to watch for server reloads.
 In this case the server will start on port 3000.

-The server starts on port 8000 by default.

 ## Options